Day 0: Before the Yatra

 |Sweater Half Sleeve and Full Sleeve||1|

 It is recommended that you follow a training schedule to ensure you are fit enough for the parikrama.
-Minimum recommendations from our tour guide NALS is given below.
+Minimum recommendations from our tour guide from NALS is given below.
 They suggest starting the regimen 6 to 8 weeks before the yatra.

 A seven day workout schedule is provided below as a guideline for the beginner.